 The Botanical Garden

-For sure one of the best places to visit in Cluj, I found the Botanical Garden fascinating years ago when I visited Cluj for the first time.
+For sure one of the best places to visit in Cluj, I found the Botanical Garden fascinating years ago, when I visited Cluj for the first time.
 It was in spring, and it was a splendid visit.
-The garden is sensational year-round however, if you are looking for amazing walks through nature, either during spring or in autumn.
-The colours and shades of the nature are impressive here; and it makes an excellent place for exercising your photographic skills.
+The garden is sensational year-round however, for those who are looking for amazing walks through nature, either during spring or in autumn.
+The colors and shades of the nature are impressive here; and it makes an excellent place for exercising your photographic skills.

-Just make sure you put on excellent walking shoes, as it’s sloping and you’ll be doing a lot of strolling through the garden.
+Just make sure you put on excellent walking shoes, as some areas are sloping, and you’ll be doing a lot of strolling through the garden.
 Bring water and treats.
 If you’re a photo maniac, like I am, and want to catch some fascinating panoramic views of the area, reach the top of the Water Tower (Turnul de Apă).